RRThivyan/My_Projects/Medical_FAQ_Chatbot/README.md

 # RAG-based Medical FAQ Chatbot

-This project is a simple yet powerful chatbot that uses the Retrieval-Augmented Generation (RAG) architecture to answer medical questions.
-It leverages a dataset of medical FAQs, OpenAI's language models, and a FAISS vector store to provide accurate and contextually relevant answers.
+This project is an advanced, conversational chatbot that uses the Retrieval-Augmented Generation (RAG) architecture to answer medical questions.
+It leverages a local Hugging Face model for embeddings, Azure OpenAI for language generation, and a FAISS vector store to provide accurate, context-aware, and interactive answers.

 ## Features

-- **RAG Pipeline**: The chatbot uses a RAG pipeline to retrieve relevant information from a knowledge base and generate human-like answers.
+- **Conversational RAG Pipeline**: The chatbot uses a sophisticated RAG pipeline with conversational memory, allowing for natural follow-up questions.
-- **Streamlit Interface**: A simple and intuitive web interface built with Streamlit allows users to interact with the chatbot.
+- **Interactive Streamlit Interface**: A polished and user-friendly web interface built with Streamlit that includes a chat history, custom styling, and a sidebar for settings.
-- **OpenAI Integration**: The project uses OpenAI's powerful language models for text generation and Huggingface sentence transformers for embeddings.
+- **Hybrid Model Integration**: The project seamlessly integrates a local Hugging Face model for embeddings and a powerful Azure OpenAI model for text generation.
 - **FAISS Vector Store**: A FAISS vector store is used for efficient similarity search and retrieval of medical information.
+- **User-Friendly Enhancements**: Includes a "Clear History" button, configurable search settings, and a source document viewer for transparency.

 ## Project Structure